rebelsky/csc207c/_labs/graph-traversal.md

 For those with extra time
 -------------------------

-If you find that you have extra time, write a program that uses breadth-first-search to build word trees.
+If you find that you have extra time, consider other ways we might represent graphs.